 Uzbekistan is a truly magical country to visit and Bukhara is certainly one of the jewels in the crown.
 The ancient Silk Road city is stuffed full of wonderful Islamic architecture.
 Lyabi-Khauz is right in the centre featuring wonderful madrasahs and caravanserai.
 The pool used to be a watering hole for thirsty camels.

 My latest Monday morning shot designed to help blast away those Monday morning blues with an image of a far away place.
 Chor Minor was built in the 19th Century as the gatehouse of the now destroyed Madrasah of Khalif Niyaz-kul in Bukhara, the city on the historic Silk Road.

 Travels in Europe, Asia & The Americas It is the time of the year to reflect back on the year’s adventures and look forward to what 2019 may bring.
 There is something different for me this year however.
 A recent nine-day hospitalisation has given me time to think about what the privilege of travel really […]

-Highlights of Bukhara, Uzbekistan A breakfast fit for kings at the Safiya Hotel was a perfect set-up for some serious sightseeing.
+Highlights of Bukhara, Uzbekistan Continuing my 2018 tour of Turkmenistan & Uzbekistan by train & car…… A breakfast fit for kings at the Safiya Hotel was a perfect set-up for some serious sightseeing.
 We positively galloped towards the Ark, Bukhara’s fortress and home to Uzbekistan’s Royal Sultans through the ages.
-We stopped briefly en-route, intrigued by the tap, tap, tap noise emanating from a small courtyard.
-It […]
+We stopped briefly en-route, intrigued […]

 Nasreddin – A Silk Road Legend Nasreddin was a storyteller who would arrive in towns and cities along the Uzbek Silk Road on his donkey carrying a few meagre possessions on his back and a myriad of fables, poems, parables, legends & fairy tales in his head.
 Just like Gandalf the Grey in The Lord […]